fugu-chop/launch_school/rb101_programming_foundations/notes/lesson_6/lesson_6_notes.md

 1. Syntax errors (non-conformance with programming language grammar, code doesn't run)
 2. Logical errors (code logic - the code runs, but unexpected results)

 We can use `pry` to debug our code.
-We can put `require: 'pry'` at the top of our code, then insert `binding.pry` in our code, above where the error occurs.
+We can put `require 'pry'` at the top of our code, then insert `binding.pry` in our code, above where the error occurs.
 - A `binding` is something that contains references to any variables that were in scope at the point where it was created.
 Pry can *see* subsequently created variables, will not have access to their referenced objects (due to a concept named *hoisting*).
 - `pry` interrupts execution and pries open the binding, so we can have a look around.